BachoSeven/dotfiles/README.md

 - My font is `Hack Nerd Font`

 ### Various
 - I use brave browser, you can find info about my config of it at `.config/brave_plugins`.
-To improve its aestethics, I use a gruvbox chrome theme and duckduckgo with `gruvboxytheme` passphrase (try it!); which make a decent start page together Vimium's Vomnibar.
-(I now use a custome startpage with Brave, check it out [here](https://github.com/BachoSeven/startpage).)
+To improve its aesthetics, I use a gruvbox chrome theme and duckduckgo with `gruvboxytheme` pass phrase (try it!); which make a decent start page together Vimium's Vomnibar.
+(I now use a custom start page with Brave, check it out [here](https://github.com/BachoSeven/startpage).)

 ## Screens